-The TCFI user output on pin 22 can drive a standard automotive relay connected as shown in Figure 3.
+The TCFI user output on pin 2 of the gray connector can drive a standard automotive relay connected as shown in Figure 3.
 When the user output is active, +12V power is applied to the load.
-Refer to the User Functions section on pages 31-32 for details on programming the user output.
+Refer to the User Functions section on page 30 for details on programming the user output.
 Figure 3 - User Output Relay Wiring Diagram

-CUSTOM BIKE CONSIDERATIONS
+CUSTOM BIKE AND AFTERMARKET ACCESSORY CONSIDERATIONS